-Overall, 54% of associates represented minority groups, based on U.S. EEO-1 race and ethnicity categories.
-Minority representation trended slightly higher for newhires in 2022
+Overall, 65% of associates represented minority groups, based on U.S. EEO-1 race and ethnicity categories.

-In total, 19% of WASH associates were female and 81% were male.
+In total, 16% of WASH associates were female and 84% were male in 2024.
 These numbers are heavily influenced by job function.
-Approximately 55% of associates at WASH hold technician roles, which tend to attract male candidates.
+Approximately 60% of associates at WASH hold technician roles, which tend to attract male candidates.
 Gender distribution changes significantly in corporate job functions, with 40% of roles held by females and 60% of roles held by males.